Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 [Ranger]: ../../class/ranger/index.md

+---

-## Origin Aptitude
+## Origin Aptitude {.hide}

+### Ranger's Origin

 *What were you before you've taken the mantle of a Ranger?*
 { .quote }

-Every Ranger has a unique origin, these aptitude belongs in Origin category.
+Every Ranger has a unique origin, choose one of the following benefit:

-### Bounty Hunter
+**Bounty Hunter**

-Your expertise in hunting bounties stands out.
-You gain proficiency in Insight and Investigation.
+:   _Your expertise in hunting bounties stands out._ You gain proficiency in Insight and Investigation.
 In addition, creatures has **:d20-dis: Disadvantage**{ .d20 } on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.

----

-### Deathwatch
+**Deathwatch**

-You specialise in hunting those not native to your realm.
-You gain proficiency in Arcana and Religion.
+:   _You specialise in hunting those not native to your realm._ You gain proficiency in Arcana and Religion.
 In addition, you can also cast  [:spell-lv1: Protection from Evil and Good] once without expending a spell slot

----

-### Mage Breaker
+**Mage Breaker**

-You have a background in battling spellcasters.
-You gain proficiency in Arcana and Insight.
+:   _You have a background in battling spellcasters._ You gain proficiency in Arcana and Insight.
 In addition, you know the [:spell-lv0: True Strike] cantrip.

----

-### Ranger Knight
+**Ranger Knight**

-You have sworn to serve a crown or nation and aim to bring its foes to ruin.
-You gain proficiency in History and Perception, In addition, you gain training with with Heavy armour.
+:   _You have sworn to serve a crown or nation and aim to bring its foes to ruin._ You gain proficiency in History and Perception, In addition, you gain training with with Heavy armour.

----

-### Sanctified Hunter
+**Sanctified Hunter**

-You have sworn to hunt the enemies of a holy or druidic order.
-You gain proficiency in Investigation and Religion.
+:   _You have sworn to hunt the enemies of a holy or druidic order._ You gain proficiency in Investigation and Religion.
 In addition, you know the [:spell-lv0: Sacred Flame] cantrip.

----

-### Beast Tamer
+**Beast Tamer**

-You have cultivated a strong bond with animals and nature.
-Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
+:   _You have cultivated a strong bond with animals and nature._ Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
 In addition, you can cast [:spell-lv1: Find Familiar], but only as a Ritual.

+**Repeatable**{ .inl } You can choose this Aptitude again, choosing a different option each time.

 ---

-## Explorer's Aptitude
+## Explorer's Aptitude {.hide}

-*What lies within the towering walls, and what hides beyond the wild expanse?*
-{ .quote }

-These aptitude belongs in Explorer category.

 ### Urban Tracker